Reckless Driving Attorneys in Birmingham, AL

 However, there is one special type of damages that is often available in reckless driving cases: punitive damages.
 Punitive damages do not compensate you for your injuries and losses.
 Instead, these damages (which must be awarded by a judge or jury) punish the reckless driver for their wildly irresponsible behavior.
 They are only available in the gravest injury cases, such as reckless driving, drunk driving, and drugged driving claims.

-At Petro Law Firm, we always explore the possibility of punitive damages in our clients’ reckless driving claims.
+At Petro Accident and Injury Attorneys, we always explore the possibility of punitive damages in our clients’ reckless driving claims.
+Call our Alabama reckless driving lawyer to schedule your consultation today.

-If you have questions about the dangerous conduct of another driver, and want to hold them accountable for your serious injuries, it’s time to call Petro Law Firm.
+If you have questions about the dangerous conduct of another driver, and want to hold them accountable for your serious injuries, it’s time to call Petro Accident and Injury Attorneys.
 We handle serious personal injury claims throughout Alabama – and we would love to help you understand all of your legal options.

-To request a free case evaluation, contact our office today.
+To request a free case evaluation, contact our Alabama reckless driving attorney today.
 We will never charge you a fee unless we recover compensation on your behalf.